-10.2.2 The Proposed Development consists of for an Open Cycle Gas Turbine (OCGT) plant, acoustic barriers, secondary fuel storage and unloading facility, distillate fuel gantry, water storage tanks, surface water drainage system and all associated ancillary development, site works and services ('the Proposed Development') on land to the north of Tynagh Power Station in Derryfrench, Loughrea, Co.
+10.2.2 The Proposed Development consists of for an Open Cycle Gas Turbine (OCGT) plant, acoustic barriers, secondary fuel storage and unloading facility, distillate fuel gantry, water storage tanks, surface water drainage system, gas AGI, electrical substation connection and all associated ancillary development, site works and services ('the Proposed Development') on land within and to the north of Tynagh Power Station in Derryfrench, Loughrea, Co.
 Galway.
 A full description of the Proposed Development can be found in Chapter 5: The Proposed Development of this EIAR.
 The type and duration of the landscape and visual effects fall within three main stages, those being the construction, operational and decommissioning phases.